Skrill Review: Money Transfer Fees, Safety, Alternatives, and Monito's Verdict

 What does it mean to transfer from Skrill to Skrill? 📲

-Skrill allows you to send money from your Skrill wallet directly to another Skrill wallet, the so-called “Skrill to Skrill” service.
-All you need is the recipient’s email address, and the money will be transferred instantly.
+Skrill allows you to send money from your Skrill wallet directly to another Skrill wallet, the so-called “Skrill to Skrill” service, allowing you to transfer money to other Skrill users instantly.
 However, the fees and exchange rates offered for the Skrill to Skrill service are extremely poor, and we cannot recommend it as a way to send money internationally.

 What are Skrill's withdrawal times? 📆